|Nutrition Facts (per serving)|

 This recipe is the perfect way to use up leftover pie dough scraps.
 As you’re making all of your holiday pies this year, make sure to keep the extra trimmings.
 Combine them into a ball and roll them out into little cookies.
-We also included a simple icing recipe (only two ingredients!) to take these cookies to another level of sweetness.
+We also included a simple icing recipe (only two ingredients) to take these cookies to another level of sweetness.

 Make pie crust cookies with the kids.
 There isn’t any raw egg to worry about and hardly any mess.
 They will love spreading the butter with a pastry brush and dusting the top with cinnamon sugar.

-- 2 tablespoons sugar
+2 tablespoons unsalted butter

-- 2 tablespoons brown sugar
+1 1/2 tablespoons brown sugar

-Gather the ingredients.
-Preheat the oven to 350 F.
+Position a rack in the center of the oven and heat to 350 F.